A queer Kac-Moody construction: General Construction of

 \section{General Construction of $\g(\AA)$}

-In this section we give a construction, in the spirit of the Kac-Moody approach, for Lie superalgebras admitting a quasi-toral Cartan subalgebra.
+In this section we give a construction, in the spirit of the Kac--Moody approach, for Lie superalgebras admitting a quasi-toral Cartan subalgebra.
 It is a generalization of the constructions given in \cite{K} and \cite{K3} for Lie algebras, and \cite{K2} for Lie superalgebras.